This site is created by David V. Black and his students to showcase the uses and history of the chemical elements and how they are mined, and refined.

-David Black is currently a science and multimedia teacher at Walden School of Liberal Arts in Provo, Utah.
-His students at Walden have created some outstanding projects.
-These include: (1) two animations for the Center for Lunar Origin and Evolution, part of NASA’s Lunar Science Institute, one on the geographical features of the moon, such as the Apollo landing sites, and another on how the moon formed (the giant impact theory); (2) a series of four podcasts on topics related to astrobiology for the 365 Days of Astronomy website; (3) a series of demonstrations for elementary classes on chemistry and astronomy topics; (4) a Science Showcase program at our school where they demonstrated their presentations to the public.
+David Black is currently a science and technology (STEAM) teacher at American Academy of Innovation in the Daybreak area of South Jordan, Utah.
+He was formerly at Walden School of Liberal Arts in Provo, Utah.
+His students have created some outstanding projects.
+These include: (1) two animations for the Center for Lunar Origin and Evolution, part of NASA’s Lunar Science Institute, one on the geographical features of the moon, such as the Apollo landing sites, and another on how the moon formed (the giant impact theory):

-David taught courses in media design technology (Photoshop, Illustrator, InDesign, 3D Modeling and Animation, Digital Video Production, Web Design, Flash, and Director) at Mountainland Applied Technology College from 1997 to 2009.
+Prior to teaching at Walden School, David taught courses in media design technology (Photoshop, Illustrator, InDesign, 3D Modeling and Animation, Digital Video Production, Web Design, Flash, and Director) at Mountainland Applied Technology College from 1997 to 2009.
 He has also taught high school science courses (including chemistry, physics, astronomy, geology, and earth systems) at Tioga High School in Groveland, CA; at Juab High School in Nephi, Utah; and at Provo Canyon School in Provo, UT.
-Altogether he has 21 years of experience teaching high school students and adults.
+Altogether he has 26 years of experience teaching high school students and adults.
 He also works professionally as a freelance graphic designer and video editor for business and non-profit clients throughout Utah.
 You can check out his videos at the Davidvblack channel on YouTube.

 David has also been involved in professional development training and has led educator in-service workshops in such subjects as Macromedia (now Adobe) Director and using Mars 3D altitude data in the classroom.
-He is a frequent presenter at state and national science and technology educator conferences, including the National Science Teachers Association annual conferences for the last there years.
-He has created online lesson plans in Quark XPress for the Utah Education Network and developed extensive photos, diagrams, and text for the State of Utah Resource Web (SURWEB) project, where he documented the history, culture, geography, geology, economy, and agriculture of two counties in western Utah and created 3D images and illustrations for the other 27 counties.
+He is a frequent presenter at state and national science and technology educator conferences, including the National Science Teachers Association annual conferences for the last seven years.

 In addition to his professional accomplishments, David’s students have achieved some amazing things.
-Previous to his present assignment at Walden School, his students at MATC also participated in outstanding projects.
+Previous to his present assignment at American Academy of Innovation, his students at Walden School and MATC also participated in outstanding projects.
 In 2003, the media design program at MATC was chosen as a Mars Exploration Student Data Team, the only class in Utah to be chosen.
 His students were able to use real Mars orbiter data as soon as it was uploaded from the probes in order to predict martian weather and alert the rover scientists in the event of an approaching dust storm.
 Four of these students presented their results and the multimedia project they created at a student symposium held at the Mars Student Imaging Program center at Arizona State University in 2004.
 David also traveled to Houston, TX to present his students’ results at the 35th Annual Lunar and Planetary Science Conference.

 In the fall of 2004, the media design students at MATC embarked on a new challenge: to tell the history of Utah’s AM radio stations.
 Working with a local media producer, they interviewed 25 current and former Utah disc jockeys about their days in AM radio in the 1950s through 1970s.
 They scanned photos brought in by the DJs, created animations, and edited hours and hours of video footage down into a two hour documentary that aired on Salt Lake City’s PBS station, KUED, in 2007.